rohitanilrao/Titanic-Classification/README.md

 # Titanic-Classification
-In this project titanic datasset classificatoion is done.
-I have tried to analyse the which factors were essential for their  survival.
-The vvaripous atributes taken into consideration were pclass sex age sibling count
+In this project titanic dataset classification is done.
+I have tried to analyze the which factors were essential for their survival.
+The various attributes taken into consideration were Pclass, sex, age, sibling count.